Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Beyond : incorporating Weyl potential modifications into

 \subsection{Assumptions and range of validity}

 The approach we outlined allows us to take into account models that modify both lensing and the growth of structures, such as modified-gravity models.

-While being quite general in its derivation and allowing the inclusion of a more extended set of theories with respect to the standard recipe, it still relies on assumptions and, therefore, cannot account for all effects that one expects in modified cosmological models.
+While remaining quite general in its derivation and allowing the inclusion of a more extended set of theories with respect to the standard recipe, it still relies on assumptions.
+Therefore, it cannot account for all effects that we would expect when working with modified cosmological models.

 A first limitation can be seen in Eq.~\eqref{eq:conversion}, where the conversion factor $\Gamma(z)$ is assumed to be scale-independent.
 Indeed, the ratio between the two power spectra could, in general, exhibit a scale dependence, which needs to be accounted for in the conversion factor.
 Such a dependence could be easily accounted for, as the conversion factor, computed directly from power spectra retrieved from the Boltzmann solver, is now applied directly to the power spectra, and therefore can take a scale dependence within the structure of \cloe.
-However, such an effect could imply that other modifications need to be included in the recipe used by \cloe, such as opening the possibility for a scale-dependent growth factor $D(k,z)$ when modelling intrinsic alignment effects \cite{ISTL-P1}.
+However, such an effect could imply that other modifications need to be included in the recipe used by \cloe, such as opening the possibility for a scale-dependent growth factor $D(k,z)$ when modelling intrinsic alignment effects (\citealt{EP-CLOE1}).

 It is important to stress that the modelling of systematic effects should be put under scrutiny when dealing with extended theories.
 Effects such as galaxy bias and intrinsic alignments are directly related to gravitational interactions and modifications of these, such as those encompassed by our approach, might require a change in the modelling of these effects \citep{Reischke:2021ndq}.